fjulian79/wd-broker/doc/ThreatModel.md

 `wd-broker` is a user-space daemon responsible for supervising access to the hardware watchdog on embedded Linux systems.
 It listens on a Unix Domain Socket (UDS) for client applications that must:

 - Register themselves (with a name and timeout)
-- Periodically ping the broker to prove they are alive
+- Periodically ping the broker to prove their fitness
 - Deregister when shutting down cleanly

 If any active client fails to ping within its declared timeout, the broker will stop feeding the hardware watchdog, resulting in a system reboot.